FFDA/revanced-cli-gui/README.md

 For Linux launch the executable in bin folder

-At the start up program will create bunch of folder where it will store all dependencies.
-While it can and will download [ReVanced-Cli](https://github.com/revanced/revanced-cli), [ReVanced-Patches](https://github.com/revanced/revanced-patches), [ReVanced-Integrations](https://github.com/revanced/revanced-integrations) and [Vanced MicroG](https://github.com/inotia00/VancedMicroG) user will have to download YouTube apk by himself ant place it in youtube-apk folder.
+At the startup program will create a bunch of folders where it will store all dependencies.
+While it can and will download [ReVanced-Cli](https://github.com/revanced/revanced-cli), [ReVanced-Patches](https://github.com/revanced/revanced-patches), [ReVanced-Integrations](https://github.com/revanced/revanced-integrations) and [GsmCOre](https://github.com/ReVanced/GmsCore) (MicroG) user will have to download YouTube apk by himself ant place it in youtube-apk folder.

 ## Compiling
 ### Requirements: